edgegamers/Map-Cycle/readme.md

 2. Install and activate the plugin on your CounterStrikeSharp server.
 3. The plugin will automatically manage map rotation, announcing the next map to players at the conclusion of each match.

-## Plugin Methods
-- `Load(bool hotReload)`: Sets up the plugin and initiates event handlers.
-- `ChangeMap()`: Transitions the game to the subsequent map in the rotation.
-- `SetNextMap()`: Selects the next map in the cycle, based on the currently active map.

 ## Dependencies
 - CounterStrikeSharp.API
 - System.Text.Json